oceanum-io/xarray-video/README.rst

 Xarray backend and zarr codec for working with video data.

+**This project is in an early state.
+Please be patient with any bugs.
+Any contributuons are welcome.**

 * MIT license